 There are well over 30,000 HEOP graduates from all statewide colleges and universities.

-Skidmore Opportunity Program is funded jointly by the University, a gift from the Kettering Foundation and the New York State Arthur O. Eve Higher Education Opportunity Program (HEOP).
+Skidmore Opportunity Program is funded jointly by the University, a gift from the Kettering Fund and the New York State Arthur O. Eve Higher Education Opportunity Program (HEOP).